As a business owner, you may wonder how other businesses get the music they play in their stores.

-The Major PROs and How They License Music
+The Major PROs & How They License Music

 There are several PROs, depending on which country you reside in; however, there are a few major PROs to contact that cover catalogues of millions of songs.

-- Broadcast Music, Inc. (BMI) : Founded in 1939, BMI originally sought to protect the rights of composers and musicians in new genres, like jazz, country, and blues.
-This organization is now the largest PRO in the world, with 800,000 members that are mostly artists and a catalogue of 13 million copyrighted musical works.
+- Broadcast Music, Inc. (BMI): Founded in 1939, BMI originally sought to protect the rights of composers and musicians in new genres, like jazz, country, and blues.
+This organization is now the largest PRO in the world, with more than 1 million members that are mostly artists and a catalogue of 17 million copyrighted musical works.

 Why You Must License Music from PROs